Helping people live free and fully alive starts with you!

 Yep, you can give old school by dropping your offering envelope when the buckets are passed.
 For a tax deductible statement, fill out the envelope with your information.
 Envelopes are available in the seat back pockets.

 Mail to Abba's House

 You can always mail your gift to: Abba's House, 5208 Hixson Pike, Hixson, TN 37343

-- We have three main funds for giving - the Operating Budget (which includes Missions), Legacy 2020 and Media.
+- We have two main funds for giving - the Operating Budget (which includes Missions and Media), and Legacy 2020, our building fund.

 - When you give more than $250 in a year, you will get an annual giving statement with a record of your gifts.

 - Your gift makes a difference!
 Every amount is appreciated.

 Legacy 20/20 is a three-year strategic plan to improve our campus, build financial strength, and encourage the growing m ministry of Abba's House.

 The focus of the first phase will be to improve drop-off and safety in our children’s areas.
 The children’s spaces will get a fresh facelift and make them more inviting for guests and members alike.
 We will also work on connectivity of our campus through covered walkways, making it much nicer when there’s rain.
 There will be a new space for children’s worship, and the children’s areas will all be in closer proximity instead of being spread out.
 Once that is done, in time, we will also renovate student and adult spaces.